Healing Talks Back

 There’s self-love, self-sacrifice and post-traumatic growth involved in BOTH scenarios.

-This conclusion is what fuels my conviction that healing requires equal measures of guts and grace (regardless of relationship status), on any given day.
-That reality is why I’ve chose to specialize in both couples relationships and divorce recovery; it empowers me to promise my clients, “I’m equipped to support YOU, no matter which direction becomes apparent for yourself and your future.”
-It’s a vision initially informed by my own two marriages, deepened by exposure to my clients’ collective experiences, and secured by my professional training, supervision and certifications.
+This conclusion is what fuels my conviction that healing requires equal measures of guts and grace (regardless of relationship status) on any given day.
+That reality is why I’ve chosen to specialize in both couples relationships and divorce recovery; it empowers me to promise my clients, “I’m equipped to support YOU, no matter which direction becomes apparent for yourself and your future.”
+It’s a vision initially inspired by my own relationship trajectories, then deepened by exposure to my clients’ collective experiences, and ultimately secured by my professional training, supervision and credentials.

 Bottom line?
-I can’t promise you (or any human being) that your relationship will survive sexual and relational trauma.
-That’s a disservice in which I refuse to participate.
-Instead, what I CAN promise is that YOU will survive—and that when your path becomes unbearably difficult (which at some point, it inevitably will), I will have your back.
+I can’t promise you (or any human being) that your relationship will survive relational trauma.
+Not only is that unethical, it’s also an impossible disservice, in which I refuse to participate.
+Instead, what I CAN promise is that YOU CAN HEAL—and that when your path becomes unbearably difficult (which at some point, it inevitably will), I will have your back.
 I’ll support you as you impress yourself with your own capacity to make tough decisions, and I’ll witness your growing ability to take meaningful actions on your own behalf.

 Why This?
 Why Now?

 The basic answer is really quite simple: I coach because I’m DONE sitting on the sidelines, passively watching my fellow human beings struggle to get their own lives back.
-I’ve taken LOTS of formal professional training (see my list of credentials below)—and it’s that education that qualifies me to do this work in a professional capacity.
+I’ve taken LOTS of formal professional training (see my list of qualifications below)—and it’s that education that qualifies me to do this work in a professional capacity.
 That training is what equips me, but it isn’t what drives me.
 From my deepest, most passionate place, I do this work because I’ve lived it AND because I believe in it.
-By seeking support from others, I have gotten MY own life back, and that’s the greatest testament I can possibly offer to you.
-As a trauma-informed practitioner, I’m committed to provide passionate AND ethical support to my clients—inviting you to focus on getting your own lives back, providing an invitation of hope and help for your future.
+By seeking support from others, I have gotten MY own life back, and that’s the most intimate vote of confidence I can possibly offer to you.
+As a trauma-informed practitioner, I’m committed to provide passionate, sensitive and ethical support to my clients—inviting you to focus on getting your own lives back, providing an invitation of hope and help for your future.

 Sometimes, It’s the Little Things.